Stability conditions and moduli spaces on the Kuznetsov component of cubic fivefolds: The moduli of planes

 \end{definition}

-\begin{corollary}[]{cor:Lag_imm} For $X$ and $Y$ as above, the morphism $i_{\FFF} \colon \FFF_2(Y) \to \FFF_1(X)$ is generically injective and unramified; its image is a (singular) Lagrangian surface in the hyper-K\"ahler 4-fold $\FFF_1(X)$. \end{corollary} \begin{proof} The fact that $i$ is generically injective is proved in \cite[Proposition 7]{IM08}.
-Specifically, the paper shows that the set
+\begin{corollary}[][cor:Lag_imm] For $X$ and $Y$ as above, the morphism $r_1 \colon \cF_2(Y) \to \cF_1(X)$ is generically injective and unramified; its image is a (singular) Lagrangian surface in the hyper-K\"ahler 4-fold $\cF_1(X)$. \end{corollary} \begin{proof} The fact that $r_1$ is generically injective is proved in \cite[Proposition 7]{IM08}.
+Here we give a different proof of the unramified and Lagrangian properties using a modular interpretation of $\cF_2(Y)$ and $\cF_1(X)$.